mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "But you aren't dead."

-Thi looked at me with cold, untrusting eyes, and gestured with hae head toward the cove.
+Thi looked at me with cold, untrusting eyes.
+A saffa approached, growling at the blue light from my hand until the maman spoke.

-"Bring me inside," thi said.
+"It's ok," she said with a gentle tone.
+The saffa immediately stopped growling and shook its head with a jingling sound.

+"I found you!"
+I yelled to him, and he let out a loud, "Woooooop!"

+From a distance, the other saffa cried toward the ocean, "Wooooooooooo."
+It was Boon.

-I carried hae to the edge of the entry, where there was ample height and space from the water.
+Laen and I carried the maman to the edge of the entry, where there was ample height and space from the water.
 Even if we were there until morning, we would've been safe from the tide.

-"I could have stopped them," thi said as thi made haeself as comfortable as a maman could be on a bed of rocks.
+"I could have stopped them," thi said as Laen made his side available as a bed for the maman.

-"Tried to stop who?"
-I asked.

-"Those filthy slavers.
-They got your companion.
-Could have stopped them if those two didn't see me."
+"Those filthy slavers," thi explained, "They got your companion.
+Would've killed you.
+You're too small to be useful to them."

-I apologized with a heavy heart, realizing that I had unwittingly drawn hae concern to me instead of to Pomri.
+I apologized with a shameful silence, realizing that I had unwittingly drawn their attention.

-"Don't be sorry," thi said with conviction.
-"You aren't a logical puppet, you are a ."
+"No remorse," thi said with conviction.
+"This isn't the time."

-I was grateful for hae thinking so, but I held on to my guilt.

-"Pomri is... a slave now.
+I was grateful for hae thinking so, but the guilt held fast.
+I spoke in a broken voice, "Pomri is... a slave now.
 She can't escape."

 "Be still, maman.
 Quiet your mind."